aam29dc/batch_curl_bot/README.md

 and queries at the homepage.
 If last search engine is the same, it skips the homepage query.
 Attempted to appear as if a real user is browsing, to self DoS, check ISP rate-limiting features, and check search engine anti-bot features.

+## search.bat
+contains the script to query with curl

+## launch.bat
+launch 10 instances of search.bat

+## count.bat
+count how many instances of cmd.exe you have running

 ````
 200 1.407508s googlesearch?q=biurate
 200 0.492720s yahoo